UddharshV/E-Mail_Filter_Automation/README.md

 # Email Filter Automation with Machine Learning

 ## 🎯 Project Overview
-Build a machine learning model to automatically categorize emails based on existing filters and patterns in your inbox.
-This project will teach you core ML concepts through hands-on experience with real-world data.
+To build a machine learning model to automatically categorize emails based on existing filters and patterns in your inbox.

 ## 📊 Dataset
 - **Size**: ~5000 emails across 3 inboxes